2023 Solar Incentives Guide for West Caldwell, NJ - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Rebates: Your solar installer might help you claim a rebate, or partial refund of your purchase, for your solar panels.
-States or counties will also sometimes offer limited-time rebates.
-The value of a rebate will usually come off the total price before tax credits are calculated.
+• Rebates: Your solar installer might help you claim a rebate, or partial refund of your purchase, for your solar panels.
+Counties or states will also offer limited-time rebates at various times.
+The value of a rebate will usually be deducted from your total price before tax credits are calculated.

-- Net Metering: Net metering becomes relevant after your solar system is up and running.
-If you have in place a net metering agreement with your West Caldwell utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some areas, this is a dollar-for-dollar credit, while in others you might receive a refund equivalent to a percentage of the value.
+• Net Metering: Net metering factors in once your solar system is up and running.
+If you've signed a net metering agreement with your West Caldwell utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some locations, this is a dollar-for-dollar credit, while in others you may get refunded a percentage of the value.

 Best Regional Coverage